vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/12-pre-post-processors.md

 </style>

 <!--
-We'll see an example here however that shows how state can be accessed by various parts of the overall request pipeline, which does encourage separation of concern, as we can leverage the state being accessible across multiple parts of the entire pipeline.
+We'll see an example here however that shows how that state can be accessed by various parts of the overall request pipeline.

-[click]

-First, our pre-processor initializes a class that represents our state, to in this case, track execution times.
+[click] First, our pre-processor initializes a class that represents our state, to in this case, track execution times.

-[click]

-Flow progresses to the endpoint, which can access the state object and, for example, attach specific timings to it for individual tasks.
+[click] Flow progresses to the endpoint, which can access the state object and, for example, attach specific timings to it for individual tasks.

-[click]

-This example uses a response interceptor, which is another feature of FastEndpoints &mdash; and required in this case &mdash; as post-processors are run _after_ the response has been sent, so if we want to add headers to, or modify the response, it needs to be done here.
+[click] This example uses a response interceptor, which is another feature of FastEndpoints &mdash; and required in this case &mdash; as post-processors are run _after_ the response has been sent, so if we want to add headers to, or modify the response, it needs to be done here.

-[click]

-And lastly, our post-processor picks up the same state object and simply logs the total execution time.
+[click] And lastly, our post-processor picks up the same state object and simply logs the total execution time.

-The clunkiness here [click] comes if we wanted to use a similar approach to, hypothetically, load user data from an easily injectable pre-processor, as we would have to add that user data as a property to our existing state object due to only being allowed to register one state object overall per request.
+The clunkiness here [click] comes if we wanted to use a similar approach to, hypothetically, load user data in an easily injectable pre-processor.

+We would have to add that user data as a property to our existing state object due to that limitation of only being allowed to register one state object overall per request.

-Overall however, we do have the ability to easily attach logic to either end of the request pipeline.
+[click] This example here is for a specific endpoint, where each endpoint that wants either of these processors to run needs to add them in the `Configure` method.

-This example here is for a specific request, but we can just as easily register global pre- and post- processors as well.
+We can however just as easily register global pre and post processors as well.
 -->